Antony-Thornton/MS1---Gym-Website/README.md

 # User Story
 The business case:
 I was asked by my local gym Fitness First to create a wesbite for their gym.
-They have decided, that to increase the number of members using the gym that
+They have decided, that to increase the number of members using the gym, that they need a website with more information.
 This website will be designed to give users more information about the gym known as "Fitness First".
 The website is aimed at users looking to join a new gym and or get information on classes that they may find interesting.

 Once the user has navigated the whole website they will have a better understanding of what the gym is, what it has to offer and be able to see some of its facilities.